-Weird Tales Contest winner.
+Weird Tales and Twisted Tales winner.
 A boy and girl overthrow a tyrant.

 The atmosphere amplified the rays of the African sun.
 The air shimmered and the land and grass baked to a dusty beige.
 Here and there, trees spread their branches in supplication and were rewarded with green grass.
 Termite homes dotted the land like giant blades stabbing the blazing heat.